MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/reset-financial-reporting-datamart-after-restore.md

 > [!NOTE]
 > The reset is finished when all mappings show a status of **RanToCompletion**, and an "Integration complete" message appears in the lower-left corner of the **Integration Status** dialog box.

-## Reset the Financial reporting data mart for Dynamics 365 Finance + Operations (CHE, LBD and VHD) through SQL Server Management Studio
+## Reset the Financial reporting data mart for Dynamics 365 Finance + Operations (CHE, LBD, and VHD) through SQL Server Management Studio

 > [!NOTE]
 > The following steps are designed for Cloud Hosted Environments (CHE Tier 1 Dev), downloadable VHD images, and LBD On-Premises.